-{pause for questions from Board then Parties (Complainant/Respondent/Reporting Individual)} Rinse & Repeat
+{pause for questions from Board then Parties (Complainant/Respondent/Reporting Individual)} Repeat as necessary

 {at the end of all witness questioning} Hearing Officer: We will now close questioning with any final questions from the Board to the parties.

 VIII.
 Closing Statements